-What do you know about migraine Rx and Tx in the ED?
+Q&A: What do you know about migraine Rx and Tx in the emergency department?

 1. Friedman BW, West J, Vinson DR, et al. Current management of migraine in US emergency departments: An analysis of the National Hospital Ambulatory Medical Care Survey.
 Cephalalgia.
 2015;35:301-309.

 2. Orr SL, Friedman BW, Christie S, et al. Management of adults with acute migraine in the emergency department: The American Headache Society evidence assessment of parenteral pharmacoptherapies.
 Headache.
 2016;56:911-940.